jastuccio/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 1. Change `name` to match the `id` in `manifest.json`.
 1. Change `version` to match the `version` in `manifest.json`.
 1. Change `description` to match the `description` in `manifest.json`.
-1. Restart Obsidian to reload your plugin.
+1. Reload the Obsidian plugins.

 ## Step 5 — Update the source code